What you need to know about the TikTok ban in the U.S. as of January 20th, 2025:

 CrowdRiff Creators helps DMOs scale their short-form video output by handling everything from sourcing, onboarding, managing, and compensating creators.
 And instead of big-name influencers, we work with locals who truly know your destination which makes travelers trust their work.

-Also, we deliver the short-form video assets in a way that lets you repurpose them on channels like Reels, TikTok, Shorts so you can reach even more travelers.
+Also, we deliver the short-form video assets in a way that lets you repurpose them on channels like Reels, TikTok, YouTube Shorts so you can reach even more travelers.
 If you want to learn more, check out our eBook for everything you need to know.

 Trends Tracker